 - Internal Teams.
 Obviously, one the easiest, and most convenient methods to help define your SLAs is using your own teams.
 They’ve more than likely been down that road before, so they are more likely to give great real-world insight into what exactly to include and/or avoid.

 - Industry Benchmarks.
 Tools like Google Analytics can give you insight into how your current site compares to other sites in similar industries.
 Additionally, various marketing/SEO agencies have loads of industry data that they publish regularly.

 - Competition.
 Competitiveness breeds excellence, right?
 At least that’s how the saying goes.
 So, look to your competitors for insight.
 One easy, non-intrusive way to do this is to run a free speed test against their site to get quick insight into the various performance metrics.
-If it’s transaction-based timings and real-user behavior you’re after, like for web applications, you could script and spin up a small number of virtual users against their application.
+If it’s transaction-based timings and real-user behavior you’re after, like for web applications, you can create a script and spin up a small number of virtual users against their application.
 But be careful not to go overboard.
 Too many virtual users could cause their applications to fail, alerting their IT team and potentially get your IP blocked.
 Not good.
-Worse yet, you could unintentionally cause a DoS attack, which is illegal.
+Worse yet, you could unintentionally cause a DDoS attack, which is illegal.
 Don’t do anything potentially illegal.
-Always a good advice to follow.
+Always good advice to follow.

 Validate Performance SLA or Non-Functional Requirements

 Once baseline performance values are known, you can increase the numbers to something that might be realistically expected during a visit to your site or application during a sample period.
 The LoadView platform gives users several different load test curves to choose from.
 One of those options is called the Goal-based curve.
 It’s ideal for validating SLA and non-functional requirements.